Bubka/2FAuth-Docker/README.md

 - Open a terminal on the repo directory and run `docker-compose up -d && docker-compose logs -f`
 - Open your browser on http://localhost/
 - Enjoy :)

+## Contributing

+Feedbacks and bug reporting are always welcome.
+Please share your feedback in the [2FAuth discussion board](https://github.com/Bubka/2FAuth/discussions) Please report any issue in the [2FAuth issue tracker](https://github.com/Bubka/2FAuth/issues)